 At that point, it would seem that the ordeal for Katniss and Peeta would be over and they should be celebrating.
-But the announcement comes saying that there really can only be one winner.
-Since these games are all about firmly reinforcing the power of the Capitol, the game makers probably never intended to bend the rules, they just did this to create drama by forcing the last two remaining tributes to be from the same district, giving a more dramatic finale to the games.
+But then it's announced that there can only be one winner again.
+These games are all about firmly reinforcing the power of the Capitol, so they don't want to allow anyone, even beloved 'star-crossed lovers' to have a happy ending.

-Katniss and Peeta both happen to have poisonous berries with them at this time, because Peeta accidentally picked them and almost ate them before Katniss remembered they were poison and warned him about them.
-They each proceeded to take out a berry, show the cameras, and were going to eat it.
-The mutual suicide was an idea Katniss came up with to deny the game makers a victor and the Capitol audience the pleasure of seeing one of the "star crossed lovers" be forced to smash the other's skull in.
+Katniss and Peeta both happen to have poisonous berries with them at this time.
+Peeta accidentally picked them, and almost ate them before Katniss remembered they were poison and warned him.
+They each took out a berry, held them up for the cameras, and were going to eat them.
+The mutual suicide was an idea Katniss came up with to deny the game-makers a victor, and to deny the viewers the pleasure of seeing one of them kill the other.
 Just when they were about to eat the berries, the game makers announced the rules were changed back, the games were finished, and the pair were declared the victors.

 Why I Love The Hunger Games

 It's obvious that the book is better than the movie.
-The book has more important details and the cinematography of the movie is well, shaky.
-However, there were many things the movie got right; if they were trying to draw in interest for the books, they succeeded.
-The costuming and set design was spectacular, the Cornucopia looked dazzling, futuristic, and original.
+The book has more important details, and the cinematography of the movie is, well, shaky.
+There were many things the movie got right.
+If they were trying to draw in interest for the books, they succeeded.
+The costuming and set design were spectacular, the Cornucopia looked dazzling, futuristic, and original.
 The people in the Capitol looked like a field of wildflowers, each costume in the crowd was more impossible and wealth-showing than the last.
-The Capitol audience looks like a swarm of cosplayers or Lady Gaga fans.The scenery takes your breath away, from the dense greenery of the forest, the glittering modern marvel of the Capitol, the set designers also expertly captured the misery and grittiness of District 12.
-The costumes from District 12 look sort of like they're plucked straight out of Little House on the Prairie, and I love seeing Hunger Games as a dark, edgy, more futuristic foil for Laura Ingles Wilder's happier, more nostalgic narratives.
-I liked Katniss as a hero too, because while she was definitely strong and brave, she was motivated by compassion and love even in a world that demanded that she make very tough moral decisions in order to stay alive.
-It was amazing that she volunteered for Primrose, allied with Rue even though she was undoubtedly the weakest participant, and helped Peeta stay alive even though she didn't necessarily love him back the way he loved her.
+The Capitol audience looks like a swarm of cosplayers or Lady Gaga fans.The scenery takes your breath away, from the dense greenery of the forest, the glittering modern marvel of the Capitol.
+The set designers also expertly captured the misery and grittiness of District 12.
+The costumes from District 12 look sort of like they're plucked straight out of Little House on the Prairie.
+In fact,you could see The Hunger Games as a critique of American nostalgia for such times.
+I liked Katniss as a hero, because while she was definitely strong and brave, she was motivated by compassion and love, even in a world that demanded that she make very tough decisions in order to stay alive.
+It was amazing that she volunteered for Primrose, allied with Rue even though she was undoubtedly the weakest participant, and helped Peeta stay alive, even though she didn't return his feelings for her.